Communication

 Readable Format

-Lead with a summary
+Lead with a Summary

 Start with "3 decisions, 5 action items" so busy readers grasp the overview in 10 seconds.
+Minutes without a summary require reading from the beginning to assess importance, and as a result they go unread.

 Sharing Timing